terrapane/aescrypt_linux/README.md

-# AES Crypt Linux GUI Repository
+# AES Crypt Linux and FreeBSD GUI Repository

-This project contains the AES Crypt Graphical User Interface (GUI) package for Linux.
+This project contains the AES Crypt Graphical User Interface (GUI) package for Linux and FreeBSD.
 This repository exists primary for the purpose of building the package for installation on Linux by creating an .rpm and .deb package file.

 ## Building the package

-To build a release build on Linux or Mac, change directories to the root of the source directory and issue these commands:
+To build a release build on Linux or FreeBSD, change directories to the root of the source directory and issue these commands:

 ```bash
 cmake -S . -B build -DCMAKE_BUILD_TYPE=Release